Skip to main content

 How do BCAAs work?

-If your total muscle protein synthesis exceeds muscle protein breakdown you will gain muscle mass.
+If your total muscle protein synthesis exceeds muscle protein breakdown, you will be in a positive protein balance and will gain muscle mass.
 On the flip side, if MPB exceeds MPS, the overall result will be a loss of muscle.

 BCAA Benefits

-Muscle Hypertrophy AKA increased muscle growth
+BCAAs support muscle hypertrophy AKA increased muscle growth

 Although there is a lack of evidence to support the use of BCAAs for muscle growth and recovery, BCAA supplementation will provide a benefit to people in certain circumstances.